dgaydukov/cert-aws/README.md

 * elb logs to s3
 * asg with both on-demand and spot instances (when no spot avaialbe run on-demand)
 * authenticate user on elb level using cognito
+* elb to ec2 using https (https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-endtoend.html).
+By default elb terminate https traffic and forward to ec2 just http, since it's inside aws and can't be listened by anybody.
 * add cross-account access to s3
 * what is stronger bucket policy or acl
 * iam policy with mfa condition to delete objects from s3
+* add extensive comments to all cf templates
 * transit gateway - add on-premise network imitated by third vpc (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-transitgateway.html - guide to add on-premise, https://theithollow.com/2018/12/12/setup-aws-transit-gateway)
 * put spring app into ECS and EKS and compare the difference (try fargate too).
 Try auto scaling in eks/ecs
 * Try maximum automate site-to-site vpn cloudformation template (try to extract somehow all IP addresses and PSK secret string and put it into ec2 userdata for VpnServer)